-The biggest writing event of the year
+The biggest online writing event of the year

 The Summer Festival of Writing will be back for 2022 to keep you focused on your writing career – whether you’re just starting out, are submitting to agents, or want to start self-publishing seriously.